8 charming market towns you need to visit in Somerset

 On warmer days, the town's harbour is a wonderful place to enjoy a peaceful sit down with an ice cream or battered cod and chips from Harbour Fish Bar.
 Cider lovers should cosy up in the atmospheric Pebbles Tavern - take a stroll along Market Street and you can't miss the pub's bright red frontage!

 Market days: Heralding a tradition from the 13th century, Watchet organises a market held every Wednesday over the summer months.
 From May to September, stall holders are able to showcase the very best local produce the county has to offer.
-Keep an eye on dates and times here.

 A vibrant kaleidoscope of colour and culture, there's so much more to the lively town of Glastonbury than the festival hundreds of thousands of revellers visit in nearby Pilton.
 Peruse the eclectic shops that line the streets; pick up an array of unique items at Man, Myth and Magik or Chalice Well Shop, shop minerals at The Crystal Man and browse 'all things Goddess' at the spiritual Goddess Temple.